Is it just me or did Cerakote bars become all the rage seemingly overnight?

 In the increasingly competitive equipment space, if you’re not innovating or at least keeping pace with the innovators, you’re putting yourself behind the proverbial 8-ball.

 The company behind the Cerakote frenzy?

-Since introducing Cerakote on barbells, companies like Rogue Fitness, Fringe Sport, and Wright Equipment have all followed suit.
+Since introducing Cerakote on barbells, many companies have all followed suit.

 In addition to providing excellent corrosion resistance, Cerakote can provide a very unique look without sacrificing the knurl’s feel in a really meaningful way.

-You may be asking yourself if Cerakote is even worth the additional cost over bars with different finishes.
+You may be asking yourself if a Cerakote coating is even worth the additional cost over bars with different finishes.

 It basically boils down to two things:

 - Do you care about rust?
 If you do, Cerakote is one of the best options available.
 The only barbell that competes with it is stainless, and there’s some controversy over which is actually better at fighting oxidation.
 These two types of bars are priced similarly, although stainless bars are typically slightly more expensive.
 When it comes to other finishes like zinc, chrome, or bare steel, Cerakote blows them out of the water.
 In fact, there are claims that Cerakote can be 100x more resilient to rust than zinc.

 - Do you care about looks?
 If you do, Cerakote will again be one of the best options available.
 With a Cerakote application, you can essentially create any look your heart desires.
 This is a distinct advantage over traditional finishes, and we are beginning to see some very unique Cerakote bars with cool patterns and awesome colors.
 I’m personally very excited to see where this goes.

 Another consideration to keep in mind is that Cerakote isn’t going to give you that raw feeling that you’ll get from bare or stainless steel.
 That said, the feel is improved over other finishes like zinc, in my opinion.